jlajohns/startup/README.md

 ## CSS Assignment
 - Header, footer, main content body: properly styled using CSS fonts, color, and spacing.
 - Navication elements: Styled using fonts, color, and boxed color
-- Responsive window sizing: Implemented based on lesson directions
+- Responsive window sizing: Implemented based on lesson directions for media responsiveness, also made large picture inline formatted
 - CSS application elements: proper use of color, shapes, style choices.
 - Text content: aesthetic font that matches headers, spacing, color
 - Image: properly styled using CSS, added border and moved it to the middle